Daniel Martin (politician): Death

 Shortly after he had taken office for the second time, his health began to fail.
 In the summer of that year, he returned to his Talbot County home to look after his farm.
-He fell from his horse dead, at noon on July 11, 1831, and was buried in Spring Hill Cemetery in Easton.
+He fell from his horse dead, at noon on July 11, 1831, aged fifty, and was buried in Spring Hill Cemetery in Easton.

 The legend that Martin fell dead from his horse exactly at noon after having a premonition for the previous three nights that his deceased mother had appeared to him in a dream telling him that on the third day following her first appearance to him, he would be "called home" at noon is recounted in Tilghman's History of Talbot Co.
 Md. (vol. one p.
 230).
 An article in the Easton Star Democrat for April 9, 1927 gives a more prosaic account of his death stating that Thomas was taken ill on Friday, July 8, 1831 with "gout of the stomach" and died on Monday, July 11 at 3 o'clock in the afternoon.